 For Assembly & Serving:

-- 6 tsp high-quality extra virgin olive oil
+- 6 tsp high-quality extra-virgin olive oil

-- 6 tsp crushed raw pistachios
+- 6 tsp toasted crushed pistachios

 - 3 tsp za’atar spice blend